auroursa/about-page/README.md

 - HTML
 - CSS
-- Pelican (for generating the blog)
+- Pelican (for generating the posts)

 ## Setup